 Starks graduated from Weber State University with a bachelor’s degree in 2003.
 He also completed a study abroad at Cambridge University in England and an executive education program at Harvard’s Kennedy School of Government.

 Miller Automotive Operations

 Dean Fitzpatrick joined the LHM Group in 1988.
 In 2012, he was named president of Miller Automotive Operations.
-In this capacity, he manages a staff of dedicated employees and oversees automotive operations in seven states for 54 dealerships representing 20 automotive brands.
+In this capacity, he manages a staff of dedicated employees and oversees automotive operations in seven states for more than 60 dealerships representing 20 automotive brands.

-From 1997 to 2010, he was general manager of LHM Chrysler Jeep Dodge Ram Sandy.
-From 2006 to 2009, Dean also served as general manager of LHM Subaru Sandy and assumed oversight of LHM Chrysler Jeep Dodge Ram Bountiful.
+From 1997 to 2010, he was general manager of LHM Chrysler Jeep Dodge RAM Sandy.
+From 2006 to 2009, Dean served as general manager of LHM Subaru Sandy and assumed oversight of LHM Chrysler Jeep Dodge RAM Bountiful.
 In 2010, he was promoted to regional performance manager for Provo, Utah, when the Group acquired three Brent Brown dealerships.
-He was later name general manager of all three stores in addition to assuming responsibilities for LHM Collision Center Orem and LHM Used Car Supermarket Orem.
+He was later named general manager of all three stores in addition to assuming responsibilities for LHM Collision Center Orem and LHM Used Car Supermarket Orem.